DriHut/ReFramed/README.md

 MIT, which is unusual for me (usually i write LGPL).
 It's the upstream project's license.

-[^1]This is inherited from a [CottonMC project](https://github.com/CottonMC/Templates), which inherited [the ElytraDev template](https://github.com/elytra/Concrete), which might explain if the readme layout looks familiar.
+[^1]: This is inherited from a [CottonMC project](https://github.com/CottonMC/Templates), which inherited [the ElytraDev template](https://github.com/elytra/Concrete), which might explain if the readme layout looks familiar.

 [^2]: Yes, even the blocks other than slopes use `templates:slope`.
 The slope was the first block added to Templates and I forgot to change the block entity ID, and now I can't change it without breaking worlds.
 At least it demonstrates how the block entity can be used for more than one template?